pmsoftware/odietamo/docs/Demo1StepByStep.rst

-#! -*- coding: utf-8 -*-

 Demonstration 1 - Step By Step
 ==============================

-This step-by-step demo shows the OdiScm solution to build an ODI repository containing the standard ODI demo, export the demo to an Subversion (SVN) repository, then build a second ODI repository from the SVN respository.
+This step-by-step demo shows the OdiScm solution used to build an ODI repository containing the standard ODI demo, export the demo to an Subversion (SVN) repository, then build a second ODI repository from the SVN respository.

 We go through the following steps: -